Cuki-Chang/IEEE-ITSS-Conference-Archive/README.md

 # IEEE-ITSS-Conference-Archive
-The repository archives valuable information related to intelligent transportation systems(2018-2023).
+The repository archives valuable information related to intelligent transportation systems from 2018 to the present.

 ## Table of Contents